cschladetsch/Incode/Readme.md

 ## Usage
 Hold an 'Interrupt' button - By default the Right-Control key - and then use the rest of the keyboard to send custom input.

-Use the provided `SharpKeys` binary to remap the CapsLock key to the Right-Control Key.
+*NOTE* Use the provided `SharpKeys` binary to remap the CapsLock key to the Right-Control Key.
 The CapsLock key is an anacronism in any case, may as well put it to good use.

 For instance, press and hold the `Interrupt` button, and:
 * use `ESDF` to move the mouse cursor up down left right.
 Movement is passed through a customised filter to emulate the behavior of an Ibm ThinkPad clit button.